Skin of Evil: Story and casting

-The original story, then titled "The Shroud," was written by Joseph Stefano, who had previously worked on The Outer Limits.
+The original story, then titled "The Shroud", was written by Joseph Stefano, who had previously worked on The Outer Limits.
 Hannah Louise Shearer was given the task of re-writing the original take.
 The first draft had Yar's death occur earlier in the episode with the main focus of the episode being the Armus creature rather than her death.
 It was the show's creator Gene Roddenberry who argued in favor of her sudden demise as he felt it was suitable for a security officer.
 Roddenberry also argued against killing Armus in retaliation.
 Shearer later described the decision, saying "Gene felt we couldn't kill the creature, because it is not up to us as human beings to make a moral judgement on any creature that we encounter, because we are not God".

 Yar's death in the episode was after Crosby had asked to be let out of her contract, and rumors had circulated of her departure.
 She later described her time spent on Star Trek: The Next Generation as "miserable", and it was well known at the time that she was unhappy with the way her role had been developed.
 She later said that if she'd had more scenes written for her similar to the one she shared with Worf at the start of the episode then she wouldn't have wanted to leave the show.
 Yar's memorial scene was filmed twice, the first was with Crosby reciting the lines while looking straight ahead, which was the director's preferred choice.
 However a version with her looking towards each of the other characters in turn was ultimately used.
 Scanlan later said "Don't ask me how she knew where they'd be standing".
-Marina Sirtis's tears in the scene were real, as she was cued by Crosby standing off camera.
+Marina Sirtis's tears in the scene were real; she was cued by Crosby standing off camera.
 "Skin of Evil" was not the last episode in the first season in which Denise Crosby appeared.
 "Symbiosis" was subsequently filmed after this episode, but was aired earlier in the run.
-Crosby would also later return to the Yar role in "Yesterday's Enterprise", the two part series finale "All Good Things..." and as Yar's half-Romulan daughter Sela in several episodes.
+Crosby would also later return to the Yar role in "Yesterday's Enterprise"; in the series finale, "All Good Things..."; and as Yar's half-Romulan daughter, Sela, in several episodes.
 Guest stars in "Skin of Evil" included Walker Boone as Leland T. Lynch, Brad Zerbst as a nurse and Raymond Forchion as Ben Prieto.
-Even though this episode marked the death of Yar, Crosby would be credited for the remaining three first season episodes.